New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the git_oauth_start tool do? +

 Start a GitHub or GitLab Device Flow (RFC 8628) authorization on the local machine or a remote owned peer.
 Returns a short user_code + verification_uri the user opens in any browser to approve.
-The agent polls in the background and persists the resulting OAuth access token to ~/.yaver/git-credentials.json + provider metadata, exactly like /git/provider/setup.
+The agent polls in the background and persists the resulting OAuth access token to ~/.yaver/git-credentials.json, provider metadata, and the local vault for CI/deploy use, exactly like /git/provider/setup.
 Token never reaches Convex.
 Poll git_oauth_status to learn when approval completes.
 Requires a registered Device Flow OAuth Client ID — see error message for setup if not configured.
-It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
-Use rate limits and argument validation.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 What parameters does git_oauth_start accept? +